Animal cognition: Long-distance navigation; homing

 Many animals travel hundreds or thousands of miles in seasonal migrations or returns to breeding grounds.
 They may be guided by the Sun, the stars, the polarization of light, magnetic cues, olfactory cues, winds, or a combination of these.

 It has been hypothesized that animals such as apes and wolves are good at spatial cognition because this skill is necessary for survival.
 Some researchers argue that this ability may have diminished somewhat in dogs because humans have provided necessities such as food and shelter during some 15,000 years of domestication.

 Timing

 Time of day: circadian rhythms

 The behavior of most animals is synchronized with the earth's daily light-dark cycle.
 Thus, many animals are active during the day, others are active at night, still others near dawn and dusk.
 Though one might think that these "circadian rhythms" are controlled simply by the presence or absence of light, nearly every animal that has been studied has been shown to have a "biological clock" that yields cycles of activity even when the animal is in constant illumination or darkness.
-Circadian rhythms are so automatic and fundamental to living things – they occur even in plants – that they are usually discussed separately from cognitive processes, and the reader is referred to the main article (Circadian rhythms) for further information.
+Circadian rhythms are so automatic and fundamental to living things – they occur even in plants – that they are usually discussed separately from cognitive processes.